 A PhiX validation run confirms proper hardware and software performance of the instrument.
-The Illumina PhiX control library is derived from the small, well characterized bacteriophage PhiX genome and is a well-balanced library with relatively equal representation of A, T, G, and C nucleotides.
+The Illumina PhiX control library is a well-balanced genome with relatively equal representation of A, T, G, and C nucleotides.
 PhiX lacks an index and is not an appropriate tool for assessing Index Read performance.

-It is important that a PhiX control run falls within optimal cluster densities for each platform, as listed in the following table.
+It is important that a PhiX control run fall within optimal cluster densities for each platform, as listed in the following table.

 |Platform||Optimal Loading Concentration||Optimal Raw Cluster Density|